ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 ## Bonus: Recursion

 Recursion is when a function calls itself within it's own scope.
-It is a more advanced, functional way to iterate over data (as opposed to utilizing a loop or higher-order function).
+It is a more advanced, functional way to iterate over data or to repeat an operation an arbitrary number of times (as opposed to utilizing a loop or higher-order function).
 In certain circumstances, it can be much more *perfomant* (faster).
 Below is an example of using recursion to reverse a string:

 ```js
 function reverse (str) {